feathery-org/slate/source/index.html.md

-template_form_id | String | The ID of the template form to copy from steps | Array<Obj> | An array of steps to create navigation_rules | Array<Obj> | An array of navigation rule connecting steps to be created
+template_form_id | String | The ID of the template form to copy from steps | Array<Obj> | An array of steps to create navigation_rules | Array<Obj> | An array of navigation rule connecting steps to be created enabled | Boolean (Optional) | If the created form should be enabled or disabled.
+If not specified, will inherit the status of the template form.

 Each `steps` object contains the following parameters.
 The form element arrays allow you to edit attributes from the elements in the copied step.